opendistro-for-elasticsearch/k-NN/README.md

 The number of evictions that have occurred in the guava cache. *note:* explicit evictions that occur because of index deletion are not counted.

 #### hit_count
 The number of cache hits that have occurred on the node.
+A cache hit occurs when a user queries a graph and it is already loaded into memory.

 #### miss_count
 The number of cache misses that have occurred on the node.
+A cache miss occurs when a user queries a graph and it has not yet been loaded into memory.

 #### graph_memory_usage
 The current weight of the cache (the total size in native memory of all of the graphs) in Kilobytes.